zeruhur/goldenidol/srd.md

 The archaeologist begins the game with a map, a compass, a pick, and a journal as additional equipment.

 #### What your background taught you
-1. To carefully excavate and study ancient artifacts.
+1. Carefully excavate and study ancient artifacts.
-2. To accurately record and document findings.
+2. Accurately record and document findings.
-3. To analyze and interpret historical data.
+3. Analyze and interpret historical data.
-4. To work with a team of researchers and professionals.
+4. Work with a team of researchers and professionals.
-5. To navigate and travel to remote locations.
+5. Navigate and travel to remote locations.
-6. To stay safe in potentially hazardous environments.
+6. Stay safe in potentially hazardous environments.

 #### In the past, I...
 1. Studied a specific lost civilizations nobody believe exist.